Socio-Sexual Vulnerability & Risk Report

 Consent Capacity and Vulnerability Assessment

-Sexual choice and autonomy
+Sexual choice and personal autonomy

 Pregnancy and sexual health risks